 An interesting survey gathered feedback from nearly 2,000 startup businesses.
 You can read the feedback from the survey over here.
+[Sadly the report has been removed].
 The overwhelming conclusion was that startups need help:

 - They need marketing experience and skills, which don’t always have